MickalSpeller/Azure-Project-Alpha-Virtual-Networks/README.md

 In this project, I will build out Azure Virtual Network resources using Bicep code and Terraform.

 # Setup
 To complete this project, it is recommended to have the following tools available:

-Azure
+Azure Account
-Visual Studio
+Visual Studio Code w/Bicep extension installed
+Azure CLI
+Terraform

 Checkout the Resources Section for download links to these tools.